AmalH/Kotlin-Learning/README.md

-# KotlinLearning
+# iKotlin

-KotlinLearning is a simple Kotlin language learning app. ( Yet, it written in Java :D )
+iKotlin is a simple Kotlin language learning app. ( But it's written in Java :D )

 ## Description